November 20 2022

 With the support and expertise of bookstore staff and based on the types of activities already in place, the writer could also propose readings or talks intended for various audiences and covering all aspects of their creative work, depending on their interests.
 The writer could offer coaching, or literary mentorship, by putting their writing skills toward helping the community directly.

-The following themes are proposed by the bookstores:
+The themes proposed by the bookstores are as follows:

 What do the partners provide?

 This residency is a partnership between the Conseil des arts de Montréal (CAM) and the Association des libraires du Québec (ALQ), in charge of administering the program.
 The CAM will offer the writer a grant of $7,000.
 The ALQ and the host bookstore will help promote this project and provide the necessary logistical support.
 A budget of $1,000 will also be granted to compensate guests, purchase materials and cover other expenses.

 What are the general eligibility conditions?